feldera/feldera/docs/connectors/sources/datagen.md

   If not set, the generator will produce values for the entire range of the type for number types.
 - For string types specifies min/max length, values are required to be `>=0`.
   If not set, a range of `[0, 25)` is used by default.
-- For timestamp types specifies the min/max in milliseconds from the number of non-leap milliseconds since January 1, 1970 0:00:00.000 UTC (aka “UNIX timestamp”).
+- For timestamp types specifies the min/max as two strings in the RFC 3339 format (e.g., `["2021-01-01T00:00:00Z", "2022-01-02T00:00:00Z"]`).
+  Alternatively, the range values can be specified as a number of non-leap milliseconds since January 1, 1970 0:00:00.000 UTC (aka “UNIX timestamp”).
-  If not set, a range of `[0, 4102444800)` is used by default (1970-01-01 -- 2100-01-01).
+  If not set, a range of `["1970-01-01T00:00:00Z", "2100-01-01T00:00:00Z")` or `[0, 4102444800000)`
+  is used by default.
-- For time types specifies the min/max in milliseconds.
+- For time types specifies the min/max as two strings in the `HH:MM:SS` format.
+  Alternatively, the range values can be specified in milliseconds as two positive integers.
   If not set, the range is 24h.
-Range values are required to be `>=0`.
-- For date types specifies the min/max in days from the number of days since January 1, 1970.
+- For date types, the min/max range is specified as two strings in the "YYYY-MM-DD" format.
+  Alternatively, two integers that represent number of days since January 1, 1970 can be used.
-  If not set, a range of `[0, 54787)` is used by default (1970-01-01 -- 2100-01-01).
+  If not set, a range of `["1970-01-01", "2100-01-01")` or `[0, 54787)` is used by default.
 - For array, binary or varbinary types specifies the min/max number of elements it should contain.
   If not set, a range of `[0, 5)` is used by default.
 Range values are required to be >=0.
 - For map types specifies the min/max number of key-value pairs it should contain.